sshadmand/salesforce-simple-python-example/README.md

-# salesforce-simple-python-example
+# Salesforce Simple Python Example

-A quick example to login to your Salesforce instance
+Use this terminal based form to quickly connect to your Sandbox instance.